Schwab Intelligent Portfolios: Our Approach to Portfolio Construction

 Market returns are not normally distributed

 Global interconnectivity and the speed of information are making markets increasingly more volatile as major market-moving shocks have increased in number and intensity in recent years.
-Financial, fiscal, political and pandemic events such as the 2010 European debt crisis, the 2011 Japanese tsunami and, more recently, the June 2016 referendum on Brexit and related wave of global populism, as well as the 2020 COVID-19 global pandemic have unnerved investors and roiled financial markets.
+Financial, fiscal, political and pandemic events such as the 2010 European debt crisis, the 2016 referendum on Brexit and related wave of global populism, the COVID-19 global pandemic and the disruptions in supply chains that began in 2020, and more recently, the 2022 Russia-Ukraine conflict have unnerved investors and roiled financial markets.

 Nassim Taleb used the term "black swan" in his New York Times best-selling book to describe the extreme impact of rare and unpredictable events.
 Due the outsized impact extreme events can have on financial goals, it is critically important for portfolio construction methods to be mindful of (and, to the extent possible, model) these extreme "tail," or rare events.